 Film-goers often arrive early to enjoy a drink and a chin wag in the beautiful Japanese garden with bamboos framing the palatial Japanese architecture.

-Coming from someone who goes to the cinema maybe twice a week, the best part for me might have been that there was not a single advert to sit through before the film started– just one little movie trailer which is fine by me.
-As for Woody Allen’s latest euro-holiday film?
-It’s too easy to pick apart and criticize Woody Allen films.
-It’s better to just enjoy them!
+Coming from someone who goes to the cinema about twice a week, the best part for me might have been that there was not a single advert to sit through before the film started– just one little movie trailer which is fine by me.

 Website: La Pagode